Tornado3P9/installscript-linux/README.md

 # Be careful when downloading themes from the internet.
 If unsure, don't do it.

 # Install an Apple Macbook like Panel/Dockleiste https://wiki.ubuntuusers.de/Plank/
-# If Plank is not available in the default repository, just install from ppa:ricotz/docky
+# If Plank is not available in the default repository, just install from ppa:ricotz/docky (don't just trust PPAs)
 # (Press Ctrl+Right_Mouse_Button for the configuration menu.
 For the panel to appear at startup, you have to add it to the 'session and startup' programs list in the Xubuntu Settings.)
 sudo apt install plank